-Mastering the Art of Salary Negotiation: Strategies for Every Candidate in India
+Mastering the Art of Salary Negotiation

 In the intricate dance of job interviews, there’s one question that can often cause a momentary pause: “What are your salary expectations?”
 Whether you’re a seasoned professional, re-entering the workforce, or fresh out of school, navigating this query requires finesse and strategy.